PaulZhangIsing/flyshare/README.md

 jupyter notebook
 ```

-From the notebook list page, navigate to the pyfolio examples directory
+From the notebook list page, navigate to the [examples directory](tutorial)
 and open a notebook.
 Execute the code in a notebook cell by clicking on it
 and hitting Shift+Enter.